John-Lluch/SWRevealViewController/README.md

 ## Tutorials

 * Some time ago the guys at AppCoda published an online tutorial featuring the SWRevealViewController: "How To Add a Slide-out Sidebar Menu in Your Apps" (thanks for that).
 You will find it at http://www.appcoda.com/ios-programming-sidebar-navigation-menu/ .
-Not updated to the last SWRevealViewController version but still worth a read.
+They have recently updated it to match the lastest SWRevealViewController version.
+Worth a read.

 * Tammy Coron on Ray Wenderlich blog made an excelent tutorial on "how to build a slide-out navigation panel".
 She recomends the SWRevealViewController in case you do not want to implement one yourself. http://www.raywenderlich.com/32054/how-to-create-a-slide-out-navigation-like-facebook-and-path